Bastou/portfolio/content/realisations/empreinte-carbone.en.md

 date = "2018-02-15T17:05:59+02:00"
 tags = ["Three.js/Webgl", "Vue.js"]
 categories = ["general"]
 draft = false
-description = "Data Visualization qui relie votre date de naissance à l'évolution du taux de CO2 de votre pays. <br> Avec l'aide de Three.js et Vue.js, on génère une forme évolutive unique en 3D.
-Design par <a class='link-externe' href='https://dribbble.com/Shojii' target='_blank'>@Dubois_Elisa</a>." weight = 10 bref = "" couleur = ""
+description = "Data Visualization that generate a unique shape from the CO2 evolution of your country linked your birth date. <br> Design by <a class='link-externe' href='https://dribbble.com/Shojii' target='_blank'>@Dubois_Elisa</a>."

+weight = 10
+bref = ""
+couleur = ""